Hadji Murat (novella): Plot summary

 The Tsar orders an attack on the mountaineers and Murat remains in the fortress.
-Meanwhile, Murat's mother, wife and eldest son Yusuf, whom Shamil hold captive, are moved to a more defensible location.
+Meanwhile, Murat's mother, wife and eldest son Yusuf, whom Shamil holds captive, are moved to a more defensible location.
 Realizing his position (neither trusted by the Russians to lead an army against Shamil, nor able to return to Shamil because he will be killed), Hadji Murat decides to flee the fortress to gather men to save his family.

 At this point the narrative jumps forward to the arrival of a group of soldiers at the fortress bearing Murat's severed head.
 Maria Dimitriyevna—the companion of one of the officers and a friend of Murat—comments on the cruelty of men during times of war, calling them 'butchers'.
 The soldiers then tell the story of Murat's death.
-He had escaped the fortress and shook off his Russian escort with the help of his five lieutenants.
+He had escaped the fortress and shaken off his Russian escort with the help of his five lieutenants.
 After they escape they come upon a marsh that they are unable to cross, and hide amongst some bushes until the morning.
-An old man gives away their position and Karganov, the commander of the fortress, the soldiers, and some Cossacks surround the area.
+An old man gives away their position, and Karganov, the commander of the fortress, the soldiers, and some Cossacks surround the area.
 Hadji Murat and his men dig in and begin to fire upon the troops, dying valiantly.
-Hadji himself runs into fire after his men are killed, despite being wounded and plugging up his fatal wounds with cloth.
-As he fires his last bullet his life flashes before him and the soldiers think he's dead; he gets up for one final struggle and falls to his death.
-Victorious, the Russian soldiers fall upon and decapitate him.
-The nightingales, which stopped singing during the battle, begin again and the narrator ends by recalling the thistle once more.
+Hadji himself charges into fire after his men are killed, despite being wounded and plugging up his fatal wounds with cloth.
+As he fires his last bullet his life flashes before him; he gets up for one final struggle and falls dead.
+The Russian soldiers fall upon and decapitate him.
+The nightingales, which stopped singing during the battle, begin again, and the narrator ends by recalling the thistle once more.